MaximSchoemaker/Pondr/public/courses/flower_garden/5_misc/1_feedback/docs.md

-If you we're thinking of giving specific feedback, feel free to fill in "General Feedback" and ignore the rest of the form.
-Otherwise I'd love to invite you to join the discussion ✨
+Don't feel obliged to fill in every question on this form, but if you're interested I'd love to invite you to join the discussion ✨

 ---